robusta-dev/robusta/docs/configuration/alertmanager-integration/victoria-metrics.rst

 ============================
 To configure Victoria Metrics to send alerts to Robusta, add two settings to AlertManager:

-1. A webhook receiver for Robusta
+1. A Robusta webhook receiver.
-2. A route for the webhook receiver you added
+2. A route for the newly added webhook receiver.

-..
-3. Adding :ref:`Prometheus discovery URL<Setting up a custom Prometheus, AlertManager, and Grafana>` to Robusta

 Below is an example AlertManager configuration.
-Depending on your setup, the exact file to edit may vary.
-(See below.)

 .. include:: ./_alertmanager-config.rst